George Lewith Prize for General Practice

 - A summary of a piece of work undertaken in general practice.
 This could be an original research paper, a case report, an audit, a conference abstract, etc. This should be no longer than 3000 words (excluding references).

-- A written reflective summary of no more than 500 words describing how the applicant led the work and demonstrating their contribution the work.
+- A written reflective summary of no more than 500 words describing how the applicant contributed to the work.

-Applications to be addressed to Dr Georgina Fletcher and sent to the NIHR SPCR mailbox
+Applications to be addressed to Dr Georgina Fletcher (SPCR Assistant Director) at email@example.com

 RATIONALE BEHIND THE AWARD